 It’s the age of insane confidence and risk-taking tendencies.
 And by that, I mean delving into the field of business.
 Referred to as startups in the premature stage.
 Everyone wants to found’ a startup today.
 Unfortunately, not everyone is successful.
 Here is a list of twenty Indian startups that shut down, and the reasons behind their failure.

-Even unique startups in India, having super awesome business model with a suffice funding failed in 2020.
-But why is it happening?
-So, today we are going to check out the list of startups, having million dollar ideas that failed.
-Thus one can take inspiration from these past examples before heading towards posterity.
-Below is given the list of Indian Startups that shut down in 2020.
+Even unique startups in India, that have a good business model could not suffice as the funding failed up till 2021.
+So what's the reason behind this?
+We are going to check out the list of Indian startups shut down for various different reasons.
+So one can learn from past examples before heading towards posterity.
+Below here is the list of Indian companies that shut down in India till 2021.

 Indian Startups That Shut Down